 Karen is an Occupational Therapist with over 15 years’ experience working in dual diagnosis and tobacco treatment across a range of inpatient and community settings.
 She has also recently completed a Masters Degree in Addiction Studies.
 Karen has an interest in trauma-informed care and loves travelling and being in nature!

-Ben leads the multimedia team which produces print and digital content for Insight and Dovetail.
+Ben leads the multimedia team to produce print and digital content for Insight and Dovetail.
 Experience in the youth sector, AOD, digital production, print media and education has resulted in Ben leading the development of a range of diverse AOD training materials such as webinars, videos, animations, eLearning, textbooks, factsheets, campaigns and websites.
-In his spare time he prefers to play with musical instruments and other more analogue technologies.

 Chloy is a proud Wakka Wakka woman who has worked with Queensland Health for over a decade in Social and Emotional Wellbeing roles specialising in AOD and mental health.